 - Truck drivers must keep a log of their duty status in 24-hour intervals pursuant to the Federal Motor Carrier Safety Regulations (FMCSR).
 Logbooks can become critical evidence in a truck accident case.
 Your attorney will subpoena the duty records for the truck driver to determine if the driver violated any of the Federal Motor Carrier Safety regulations.
 If so, this will be used to help prove the truck driver was negligent in causing your accident.

 Get Help from an Experienced Harrisburg Truck Accident Attorney

-The law firm of Handler, Henning & Rosenberg LLP represents personal injury clients on a contingency fee basis.
+The law firm of Handler, Henning & Rosenberg LLC represents personal injury clients on a contingency fee basis.
 You do not pay attorney's fees until and unless we negotiate a settlement or win an award for you.
 Because trucking accidents usually involve very serious injuries, and because commercial truck accidents are increasingly complicated, it is imperative you get legal advice from a PA truck accident lawyer right away.